What Is Cancer?

 In simple terms, cancer is an abnormal growth of body cells.
 Each one of us is born with a potential for cancer.
-One can not “Catch” it as one would an infection or a cold.
+One can not "Catch" it as one would an infection or a cold.
 When the programming of a cell or a group of cells is affected, growth may become uncontrolled.
-Some of the factors that can alter the code are chronic irritation, tobacco, smoke and dust, radioactive substances, age, sex, race and heredity .
-While one cannot control many of these factors , we need to be aware of the ones we can control of.
-Prevention is definately better than treatment of cancer.
-No one yet talks of cure, treatment
+Some of the factors that can alter the code are chronic irritation, tobacco, smoke and dust, radioactive substances, age, sex, race and heredity.
+While one cannot control many of these factors, we need to be aware of the ones we can control of.
+Prevention is definitely better than the treatment of cancer.
+No one yet talks of a cure or treatment:

 What is the difference between normal and malignant cells?

 Normal cells grow in a well-regulated pattern.
 When cancer sets in, a group of cells suddenly starts multiplying in a haphazard and uncontrolled way, forming lumps or tumours. a malignant tumour never stops growing and can spread to other parts of the body.

 Broadly, There are 19 cancers that can be generally related to lifestyle.

 This is a slow growing cancer, and responds well to treatment.
 Tobacco and chronic irritation are prime causes.
 House Painters, hair dressers, truck drivers, textile workers and printers are at a risk due to the chemicals they are constantly in touch.
 Blood in urine and painful passing of urine are symptoms to beware.